danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ### Demo 6.
 Partitioning and Filtered Statistics

-Supose that your application only allows you to list the of orders for a customer for the last sixty days
+Suppose that your application only allows you to list the orders for a customer for the last sixty days

 >NOTE: In the demo, a fixed date is used and not getdate() because the table only contains records up to 2016-06-01